-Advantio aims to fully comply with the GDPR in all data processing activities.
-We value your privacy and we don’t gather personal information you don’t consent to sharing with us or that isn’t required for us to process in order to deliver you the best service and support as our customers have come to expect.
+Advantio complies with GDPR in all data processing activities.
+We value your privacy and we do not gather any personal information that you don’t consent to sharing with us.
+We only collect information required for us to deliver you the best service and excellent support our customers have come to expect.

-We might collect personal data when you interact with our website, for example when you download a whitepaper or complete a contact form.
+We may collect personal data when you interact with our website, for example when you download a whitepaper or complete a contact form.
 When doing so, we request your consent and we will inform you what this consent covers.
 We might use the information we collect in the following ways:

 According to the article 29 of the GDPR, we only work with GDPR compliant processors and joint controllers.
-It may occur that we have to release personally identifiable information to European government bodies when we are mandatory to do so in light of your vital interest or public interest.
+It may occur that we must release personally identifiable information (PII) to European government bodies where there is a mandatory legal requirement to do so.
 Personally identifiable information includes information which can be used to identify you.
 Examples of personally identifiable information are your name, email address, your address and phone number.

-It is easy and straightforward to unsubscribe from our emails at any time you wish.
+It is easy and straightforward to unsubscribe from our emails any time you wish.
 We include detailed unsubscribe instructions at the bottom of each email.
 Alternatively, please complete the contact us form with a note and we will adhere to your request.
-In accordance with European law you have the right to see what data we have collected and you have the right to request removal of this data, simply email Andrea Raeli, our senior consultant in charge of all privacy related matters: email@example.com
+In accordance with European law you have the right to see what data we have collected, and you have the right to request removal of this data, simply email Andrea Raeli, our senior consultant in charge of all privacy related matters: email@example.com